meirelesff/rscielo/README.md

-The function outputs a `tibble` in which every bibliographic item corresponds to an observation. `get_article_footnotes()` returns a similar object, but with foonotes in the rows:
+The function outputs a `tibble` in which every bibliographic item corresponds to an observation. `get_article_footnotes()` returns a similar object, but with footnotes in the rows:

 ``` r
 article_foots <- get_article_footnotes(url)